Techcps/GSP-Short-Trick/Use Machine Learning APIs on Google Cloud: Challenge Lab/techcps.md

 ---

-## 🚨Export the below variables name correctly
+## 🚨Export the variables name correctly

 ### Congratulations, you're all done with the lab 😄